UniMath/agda-unimath/src/foundation/computational-identity-types.lagda.md

-The computational identity types are [equivalent](foundation-core.equivalences.md) to the standard identity types, but satisfy the the following algebraic laws judgmentally:
+The computational identity types are [equivalent](foundation-core.equivalences.md) to the standard identity types, but satisfy the following algebraic laws judgmentally:

 - `inv refl = refl`
 - `inv (inv p) = p`